LATEST UPDATE EFFECTIVE ON JULY 9, 2020:

-- Employees not engaged in exercise activities or instruction must wear facial coverings.
-Any employee who appears to have flu-like symptoms or other symptoms related to COVID-19 upon arrival at work, or who becomes sick during the day, must immediately be separated from other employees, customers, and visitors, and sent home.
+- Any employee who appears to have flu-like symptoms or other symptoms related to COVID-19 upon arrival at work, or who becomes sick during the day, must immediately be separated from other employees, customers, and visitors, and sent home.

 - The manager (or designee) must ask every employee the following health screening questions before each shift to help identify any symptoms of COVID-19: